rafaelsaboiad/rafaelsaboiad/readme.md

 - 💬 An enthusiast of **financial and cryptocurrency markets.**

-- 🎣 My favorite hobbies are: fishing, biking, running, enjoying nature and technology in general.
+- 🎣 My favorite hobbies are: fishing, bike, run, crossfit, enjoying nature and technology in general.

 - 📫 Reach me at **rafaelsaboia5@hotmail.com**